 scikit-bio is currently in beta and backward-incompatible interface changes can and will arise.
 To avoid these types of changes being a surprise to our users, our public APIs are decorated to make it clear to users when an API can be relied upon (stable) and when it may be subject to change (experimental).
 See the API stability docs for more details, including what we mean by stable and experimental in this context.

 The recommended way to install scikit-bio is via the

 conda package manager available in Anaconda or miniconda.

-To install the latest release version of scikit-bio you should run:
+To install the latest release of scikit-bio:

 pip install scikit-bio